 (5) Nothing in this clause prevents the exercise by the Authority after the commencement day of its powers in relation to the management of the staff of the Authority.

-3. Assets, liabilities etc., to vest in Authority
+3. Assets, liabilities etc. to vest in Authority

 (1) On the commencement day —